mcthuesen/MobilePay-PoS-v10/docs/pos_management.md

 It is recommended to store the callback alias in the config file of the application.

 #### Naming
-The last thing to keep in mind before creating the PoS is to consider the name.
-When a MobilePay user checks in on the PoS they will in the app see, in sequence: The name of the brand, the name of the store and at last the name of the PoS.
+The last thing to keep in mind when creating PoSes is to consider the name.
+When a MobilePay user checks in on the PoS they will in the app see, in sequence: The name of the brand, the name of the store and the name of the PoS.
 We recommend naming the PoS so that the MobilePay user can verify that they in fact have checked in the right place.
 So in a supermarket scenario a good name for the PoS would be "Check-out 1" for the first check-out counter in that supermarket.

 Here is a flow to showcase creation of a PoS with ````POST /api/v10/pointofsales````:
 [![](assets/images/pos_creation.png)](assets/images/pos_creation.png)